dizmo/MarkdownReader/assets/md/en/index.md

 **TOC panel:**

-The table of contents (TOC) panel on the right hand side can be toggled off or on using the dizmo menu.
+The table of contents (TOC) panel on the right hand side can be toggled off and on using the dizmo menu.
 Further, it is possible to disable the TOC panel completely via a corresponding flag in the `assets/settings.json` file.

 **Scrolling:**